juhahinkula/classroom_gui_next/README.md

 **GUI for Github Classroom**

 To be fixed:
-- Organization and repository are read from the `.env` file.
-Should be dynamically fetched from assignment.
+- Organizationis read from the `.env` file.
+Should be dynamically fetched.
 - Move submissions fetch to server side

 ## Getting Started